UNN-ITMM-Software/astro-analysis/README.md

 ## Introduction

-Implementation of new method for astrocyte analysis.
-Method is based on "sliding" window approach and consists of the following stages:
+Implementation of a new method for astrocyte analysis.
+Method is based on "sliding" window approach and include the following stages:

   1. **Video preprocessing**:
      - Aligning an image (eliminating jitter).